Opentrons/Protocols/protocols/357404/README.md

 This protocol performs immunostaining of slides in a custom 3D printed slide holder with Shandon coverplates.
 Up to 7 slide holders, each with 8 wells can be placed on the deck resulting in the ability to stain up to 56 slides simultaneously.

+Pipette racks and reagents may have to be replaced during the run depending on the number of samples.
+If that happens the lights of the OT-2 will flash to indicate that the protocol requires the users attention.

 Explanation of parameters below:
-* `Number of slide blocks`: How many slide holding blocks there are on the deck
+* `Number of slide blocks`: How many slide holding blocks there are on the deck.
+The maximum number that will fit on the deck are 7
+* `Number of samples in the last block`: All slide blocks except the last one are expected to be full, however the last block may have a number of samples between 1 and 8
-* `Volume in reagents containers`: How much volume there is in each reagent container (meaning block, antibody 1, antibody 2, and nuclear counterstain)
+* `Volume in reagents containers`: How much volume (µL) there is in each reagent container (meaning block, antibody 1, antibody 2, and nuclear counterstain
-* `Do step x`:
+* `Sweep dispense steps`: How many discrete step motions + dispenses to do when dispensing reagents and PBS, this is designed to replicate a sweeping motion with a manual pipette while dispensing.
-* `Reagent tuberack`: What type of tuberack you wish to use
+* `Reagent tuberack`: What type of tuberack you wish to use for the reagents (block, the antibodies and the nuclear counterstain)
-* `Pipette offset`: Pipetting offset in mm when dispensing, increasing this parameter will mean that the pipette will dispense at a lower height in the wells
+* `Pipette offset`: Pipetting offset in `millimeter` when dispensing, increasing this parameter will mean that the pipette will dispense at a lower height in the wells. **This parameter must be adjusted carefully so that there are no collisions between the pipette tip and the Shandon coverplates!**
+* `Start protocol after 1st incubation step`: Starts the protocol at the step after the samples have already been incubated with `block`
+* `Stop protocol after 1st incubation step`: The protocol stops after adding the block reagent and the user is asked to incubate the samples at 4 degrees C over night.
-* `Do a dry run?`: Skip pauses and return tips to their racks after use
+* `Do a dry run?`: Skip all incubation pauses and return tips to their racks after use.

 ---